bodo-ai/Bodo/docs/api_docs/BodoSQL.md

 -   `#!sql arr[idx]`
 -   `#!sql object[field]`

     Returns the element found at the specified index in the array, or the specified field of an object.

     When indexing into an array: indexing is 0 based, not 1 based.
 Returns `#!sql NULL` if the index is outside of the boundaries of the array.
 The index must be an integer.

     When retrieving a field from an object: the field name must be a string.
 If the object is a struct, the field name must be a string literal.
 If the object is a map, it can be a non-constant string.
 Returns `#!sql NULL` if the field name is not found.
 Field name matching is case-sensitive.

+#### GET_IGNORE_CASE
+-   `#!sql GET_IGNORE_CASE(object, idx)`

+    Returns the value for the key in the map/struct, ignoring case.
+Returns NULL if the key does not exist inside the map/struct.

 #### ARRAY_TO_STRING